Skip to content

 How to Identify and Repair Stucco Window Leaks

 In Southern California, window leaks are often misdiagnosed.
-Homeowners see water on the sill and assume the window itself is failing.
+Homeowners see water pooling on the interior sill and assume the window itself is failing.
 However, in 90% of the cases we inspect, the window unit is fine—the failure is in the integration between the stucco and the window flashing.

 Free Assessment